-The Domemaster3D v2.0 releases for Windows have been compiled with Visual Studio 2012.
+The Domemaster3D v2.1 releases for Windows have been compiled with Visual Studio 2012.
 If your system doesn’t have the Visual Studio 2012 (VC++ 11.0) x64 redistributable package installed you can download it here:

-The Domemaster3D v2.0 for Vray release for Windows was compiled using Visual Studio 2013.
+The Domemaster3D v2.1 for Vray release for Windows was compiled using Visual Studio 2013.
 If your system doesn’t have the Visual Studio 2013 Visual C++ Redistributable Package installed you can download it here:

 Mac OS X Compatibility

-The minimum Mac OS X version required to run the compiled versions of the Domemaster3D mental ray shaders is now Mac OS X 10.9 due to the version of Xcode used to compile the current .dylib library files.
+The minimum Mac OS X version required to run the compiled versions of the Domemaster3D mental ray shaders with Maya 2011-2016.5 is now Mac OS X 10.9 due to the version of Xcode used to compile the current .dylib library files.

 If you need support for older versions of Mac OS X, you can read the Domemaster3D wiki page to learn how to compile the shaders locally on a legacy Mac OS X system using the included Makefiles and the shaders will run on systems as old as Mac OS X 10.6.